Chris Savino: Career

-He began his career in the animation industry in 1991 and has worked for Spümcø, Joe Murray Studio, Nickelodeon Animation Studios, Hanna-Barbera, Cartoon Network Studios, Warner Bros.
-Animation, and Disney Television Animation.
-He was originally the showrunner for the last two seasons of Dexter's Laboratory, The Powerpuff Girls, Foster's Home for Imaginary Friends and My Gym Partner's a Monkey.
+He began his career in the animation industry in 1991 and has worked for Spümcø, Nickelodeon Animation Studio, Hanna-Barbera, Cartoon Network Studios, and Disney Television Animation.
+He was originally the showrunner for the last two seasons of Dexter's Laboratory, The Powerpuff Girls, Foster's Home for Imaginary Friends, and My Gym Partner's a Monkey.
 He was also previously a writer for The Grim Adventures of Billy & Mandy, Kick Buttowski: Suburban Daredevil, and Mickey Mouse.
-He was also producer and director for the first season of Johnny Test.
-In June 2014, his short for Nickelodeon, The Loud House, was greenlit for a full series, and debuted on May 2, 2016.
+In June 2014, his short for Nickelodeon, The Loud House, was greenlit for a full series, which eventually debuted on May 2, 2016.

 On November 1, 2019, Savino released his debut children's novel, Coal: A Cautionary Christmas Tale, through Amazon Publishing.
 Later on December of the same year he published the first installment of his graphic novel duology Bigfoot & Gray.

 On March 3, 2020, he published his first non-fiction book, a guide to write cartoons entitled Writing Cartoons in 4 Acts (Or How I Learned to Stop Worrying and Love the Midpoint).

 Since January 5, 2020, he also publishes the Sunday strip For Brothers.

 Sexual harassment allegations

 On October 17, 2017, Cartoon Brew reported that Nickelodeon had suspended Savino from their studio due to multiple allegations of sexual harassment against him; rumors of Savino's inappropriate behavior had existed for "at least a decade".
 As many as a dozen women accused Savino of sexual harassment, unwanted sexual advances, and threats of blacklisting female colleagues who no longer agreed to consensual relationships with him.
-On October 19, a Nickelodeon spokesperson confirmed that they fired Savino, and that The Loud House would continue production without him, replacing him with story editor Michael Rubiner as executive producer and showrunner.
+On October 19, a Nickelodeon spokesperson confirmed that they severed ties with Savino, and that The Loud House would continue production without him, replacing him with story editor Michael Rubiner as executive producer and showrunner.

 On October 23, Savino spoke for the first time since the allegations first appeared, saying he was "deeply sorry" for his actions.
 On May 30, 2018, he was given a one-year suspension from The Animation Guild, IATSE Local 839.
 As part of his plea bargain with The Animation Guild, Savino was ordered to donate $4,000 to a charity chosen by the guild, complete 40 hours of community service, undergo counseling, and obtain a certificate of sexual harassment training.

 The allegations and his union suspension process were featured in a March 2019 segment on Full Frontal with Samantha Bee titled "#MeToon" that was produced and animated by a crew of all women, and featured interviews with a few of the female animators that were involved in his successful union suspension campaign along with one of his alleged victims.

 Personal life

-In October 2019, Savino stated to be a born-again Christian.
+In October 2019, Savino stated that he was a born-again Christian.